Shape the future of professional, technical education and training with other young leaders from around the globe. Be the future.

 The Young Leaders Camp of the 2018 Congress of the World Federation of Colleges and Polytechnics is a residential retreat for identified young leaders from member colleges of the federation, and all other interested nations.

-The camp starts in Sunday 7 October and concludes on Thursday 11 October 2018 in Melbourne Australia.
+The camp starts at midday on Sunday 7 October and concludes at 1.00pm on Thursday 11 October 2018 in Melbourne Australia.

 The camp includes accredited leadership training and development which can be presented to future employers as evidence of a global perspective.
 Young leaders will also hear from key note speakers from the WFCP Congress and debate the issues central to young people succeeding in life, regardless of their circumstances.
 The WFCP endorsed young leaders will present their findings and priorities for action to the broader Congress audience.